GiltedShadow/silver-goggles/README.md

 ##### Team Lead
 This will be my first full lead role, and I am excited to make a difference in at least my Team.
 My big goal currently is to reach DevOps and having expereince in running a team and delivering based on a set schedule is a great step toward that goal.

+#### Hailey Thomas
+##### Lead Programmer: Java
+This is my first role as a lead programmer, and I learned a great deal over the course of this project.
+Currently, my goal is to gain a well-rounded skillset that will benefit myself and any company I work for in the software development field.
+Working with my team while completing this application has been a great experience, and I look forward to working in a team setting again in the future.

 ---

 ## Addtl Repositories